michaeltelford/broken_link_finder/README.md

 Ignored 3 unsupported link(s) across 2 page(s), which you should check manually:

-The following links were ignored on http://txti.es: tel:+13174562564 mailto:big.jim@jmail.com
+The following links were ignored on 'http://txti.es': tel:+13174562564 mailto:big.jim@jmail.com

-The following links were ignored on http://txti.es/contact: ftp://server.com
+The following links were ignored on 'http://txti.es/contact': ftp://server.com
 ```

+You can provide the `--html` flag if you'd prefer a HTML based report.

 ## Contributing